 A majority of states provide for legal use of marijuana for medical purposes.
 As of 2023, 24 states have legalized adult recreational use of marijuana.
 State laws may vary on how many plants an adult may own for medical marijuana use and for personal use.

 Drug Cultivation and Drug Manufacturing: Related Resources

 Drug manufacturing and drug cultivation are illegal under federal and state laws, but there are some exceptions as noted above.
-Even in states that allow the cultivation of cannabis, you can be charged for violating certain limits and regulations.
-If you have additional questions about the laws in your area or if you've been charged with the crime, you should speak with a criminal defense attorney near you for a better understanding of how the law applies to your situation.
+Even in states that allow the cultivation of marijuana (cannabis), you can face charges for violating limits or regulations.

 If you have more questions about the laws in your area, you should seek legal advice.
 Whether you face criminal charges or not, legal representation can provide peace of mind.
 An experienced criminal defense attorney can help you understand the law and your rights.